-CIBC Mellon Global Securities Services Company has been appointed to perform valuation services for the Funds.
+CIBC Mellon Global Securities Services Company Inc. has been appointed to perform valuation services for the Funds.
 Any valuation services will be done using the methods of valuation described above.

-When a portfolio transaction becomes binding, the transaction is included in the next calculation of the Fund's net asset value.
-Sales and purchases of Fund units are included in the next calculation of net asset value after the purchase or sale is completed.
+When a portfolio transaction becomes binding, the transaction is included in the next calculation of the Fund's NAV.
+Sales and purchases of Fund units are included in the next calculation of NAV after the purchase or sale is completed.